Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Summary of Key Points

-• VA Rating for Hypertension: The VA rates hypertension from 10% to 60% with breaks at 20% and 40% based on blood pressure readings, the need for continuous medication, and your severity of symptoms.
+- Hypertension VA Ratings: The VA rates hypertension from 10% to 60% with breaks at 20% and 40% based on blood pressure readings, the need for continuous medication, and the severity of your symptoms.

 Hypertension, or high blood pressure, occurs when the force of blood against the artery walls is consistently too high.